Amazing Places to Kayak in Queensland

 You have purchased your dream kayak and you now looking for places to explore.

-We have put together five magic spots in Queensland to do some dream kayaking.
+We have put together five magic spots in Queensland to do some magic kayaking.

 MORETON BAY ISLANDS NP (BRISBANE)